sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 </div>

 Next to the local environmental sensors, weather service information is collected for a specific location, available in Microsoft Fabric.
 This way, an even better understanding of the environment outside the factory is available, and a comparison with the sensors inside the factory can be made.

+## Lab 4: Event-driven actions to load and transform historical data

+There are scenarios where YourCompany may receive batch loads of historical transactions from shipping providers, typically delivered as CSV files, to support reconciliation and audit processes.
+Such files are often provided when there are system downtime incidents, delayed data transfers, or at agreed monthly or quarterly intervals for financial settlement.
+Processing these files is highly relevant, as it ensures that all shipments, costs, and delivery statuses align with internal records and customer commitments.
+This reconciliation helps identify discrepancies such as billing errors, unreported deliveries, or missing data, thereby avoiding financial leakage and strengthening vendor accountability.
+Additionally, maintaining an accurate historical record is essential for compliance, audit readiness, and for deriving insights that improve carrier performance, cost management, and overall supply chain integrity.

 ---